 If you have at least one kid who can read, get these TapleTopic cards ASAP!
-The kids love asking and answering the questions, and it keeps them happy in the car.
+It provides super fun road trip entertainment for kids; they love asking and answering questions, and it keeps them happy in the car.
 (Also excellent to pop in your purse for family questions before dinner at a restaurant).
-They also have a road trip version, and a “to-go” kids version.
-(We have all of the ones linked, and they’re all great!)

 Paint by Sticker

 These Paint by Sticker books are for older kids with a bit more attention, or for younger kids working on their hand/eye coordination.
-Kids can have fun making picture and design come to life. *I just bought these for our next trip, so I’ll report back on how they are ASAP
+Kids can have fun making pictures and designs come to life. *I just bought these for our next trip, so I’ll report back on how they are ASAP

 Highlights Hidden Picture Sticker Fun